wdehoog/donnie/readme.md

 ### Issues
-  * It crashes.
-Don't know when.
-Don't know why.
   * Sometimes not all UPnP devices are discovered.
 A restart of the app can help.
   * Donnie will probably fail if another control point interferes.
   * When the same track appears twice in the list and next to each other a